 Further tour dates in WA are TBA.
 Watch out on social media and in next month’s newsletter for venues and times.

 “When imagining the space in our Solar System, many people think of a dark silent void but the space around us is not empty; it is filled with particles, with dust, and with rocks – some very small and some large.
-The history of our Universe is a history of impacts when things collide.” – Associate Professor Katarina Miljkovic in Impact: Beyond the Night Sky (2020).
+The history of our Universe is a history of impacts when things collide.” – A/Prof Katarina Miljkovic in Impact: Beyond the Night Sky (2020).

 Photo credit: TAKE2STEM.